aufaikrimaa/shetalk-app/README.md

 I built this website with my team using ReactJS, Redux, Bootstrap, ExpressJ, MySQL.
 **The code for the client-side can be found on the front-end branch, while the code for the server-side is located on the back-end branch**

+### Since the server is not deployed anymore because the free trial has ended, you can watch the demo here: [DEMO SHETALK](https://drive.google.com/file/d/1O4fVSXtCu_j6Xy0Fe2SSF8PFC3d-w2Nn/view?usp=sharing)

 ### Cover
 ![SheTalk](SheTalk.png)